Kawa Early Years, Nallagandla

 Most children spend their first six years being told what to do.
 Leadership is Kawa’s answer to what those years could be instead.

-Leadership is built on a straightforward idea: children who practice genuine ownership over their time, their choices, their relationships and their mistakes develop the kind of self-knowledge and confidence that no curriculum can manufacture.
+In their final year at Kawa, children are not prepared for school.
+They are prepared for the world.
+Children who practice genuine ownership over their time, their choices and their mistakes develop the kind of self-knowledge and confidence that no curriculum can manufacture.
 By the time they leave Kawa, they know what it feels like to be capable.
-That is a feeling they carry for life.

 What children experience